otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Client authenticates (in a deniable way) with the Prekey Server through the DAKE and, with that, it generates a shared secret.
    See section [Key Exchange](#key-exchange) for details.
-1. Client sends the Client Profile, and Prekey Profiles (if needed) for every long-term public key, and Prekey Messages to the Prekey Server, in the final message of the DAKE (DAKE-3 with a 'Prekey Publication message" attached).
+1. Client sends the Client Profile, and the Prekey Profile (if needed), and Prekey Messages to the Prekey Server in the final message of the DAKE (DAKE-3 with a 'Prekey Publication message" attached).
    See the [Prekey Publication message](#prekey-publication-message) section for details.
 1. The Prekey Server verifies the received values: